Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 It is an interesting sight in the summer when they can often be seen resting on grapevines and among the foliage.
 They also inhabit fields and gardens, where they feed on various plants.

-Adult moths have a wingspan of about one and a quarter inches, and their bodies are usually light grayish-brown.
+Adult moths have a wingspan of about one and a quarter inches and bodies that are usually light grayish-brown.

 The Grape Plume Moth is one of many types of moths in Alabama.
 While it may not be as noticeable as some other species, it is still an important part of the local ecosystem.